ono-midori/ono-midori.github.io/techs/zguide.md

 - The server uses two tasks.
 One thread produces the updates (randomly) and sends these to the main PUB socket, while the other thread handles state requests on the ROUTER socket.
 The two communicate across PAIR sockets over an inproc:@<//>@ connection.
 - The client is really simple.
 In C, it consists of about fifty lines of code.
 A lot of the heavy lifting is done in the kvmsg class.
 Even so, the basic Clone pattern is easier to implement than it seemed at first.
-- We don’t use anything fancy for serializing the state.
+- We don't use anything fancy for serializing the state.
 The hash table holds a set of kvmsg objects, and the server sends these, as a batch of messages, to the client requesting state.
 If multiple clients request state at once, each will get a different snapshot.
 - We assume that the client has exactly one server to talk to.
 The server must be running; we do not try to solve the question of what happens if the server crashes.

-Right now, these two programs don’t do anything real, but they correctly synchronize state.
-It’s a neat example of how to mix different patterns: PAIR-PAIR, PUB-SUB, and ROUTER-DEALER.
+Right now, these two programs don't do anything real, but they correctly synchronize state.
+It's a neat example of how to mix different patterns: PAIR-PAIR, PUB-SUB, and ROUTER-DEALER.

 #### Republishing Updates from Clients

 In our second model, changes to the key-value store came from the server itself.
 This is a centralized model that is useful, for example if we have a central configuration file we want to distribute, with local caching on each node.
 A more interesting model takes updates from clients, not the server.
 The server thus becomes a stateless broker.
 This gives us some benefits:

-- We’re less worried about the reliability of the server.
+- We're less worried about the reliability of the server.
 If it crashes, we can start a new instance and feed it new values.
 - We can use the key-value store to share knowledge between active peers.

 To send updates from clients back to the server, we could use a variety of socket patterns.
 The simplest plausible solution is a PUSH-PULL combination.

-Why don’t we allow clients to publish updates directly to each other?
+Why don't we allow clients to publish updates directly to each other?
 While this would reduce latency, it would remove the guarantee of consistency.
-You can’t get consistent shared state if you allow the order of updates to change depending on who receives them.
+You can't get consistent shared state if you allow the order of updates to change depending on who receives them.
 Say we have two clients, changing different keys.
 This will work fine.
-But if the two clients try to change the same key at roughly the same time, they’ll end up with different notions of its value.
+But if the two clients try to change the same key at roughly the same time, they'll end up with different notions of its value.

 There are a few strategies for obtaining consistency when changes happen in multiple places at once.
-We’ll use the approach of centralizing all change.
+We'll use the approach of centralizing all change.
 No matter the precise timing of the changes that clients make, they are all pushed through the server, which enforces a single sequence according to the order in which it gets updates.

 ![](./pics/zmq/fig60.png)

 By mediating all changes, the server can also add a unique sequence number to all updates.
 With unique sequencing, clients can detect the nastier failures, including network congestion and queue overflow.
 If a client discovers that its incoming message stream has a hole, it can take action.
-It seems sensible that the client contact the server and ask for the missing messages, but in practice that isn’t useful.
-If there are holes, they’re caused by network stress, and adding more stress to the network will make things worse.
+It seems sensible that the client contact the server and ask for the missing messages, but in practice that isn't useful.
+If there are holes, they're caused by network stress, and adding more stress to the network will make things worse.
 All the client can do is warn its users that it is “unable to continue”, stop, and not restart until someone has manually checked the cause of the problem.

-We’ll now generate state updates in the client.
-Here’s the server:
+We'll now generate state updates in the client.
+Here's the server:

 ```c++
 //  Clone server - Model Three